-There is a saying that folks in Fort Worth like to say “Life is too short to go to Dallas.”
-Mimi is strongly against this saying and mentality.
-Although born and raised in Ft.
-Worth, Mimi has always loved Dallas County and DFW metro plex areas.
+There is a saying that folks in Fort Worth like to say: “Life is too short to go to Dallas.”
+However, Mimi is strongly against this saying and mentality.
+Although born and raised in Fort Worth, Mimi has always loved Dallas County and DFW metroplex.

-Once she opened The Coffey Firm in 2000, it was within a quick two years that she branched out to Dallas.
-Loving everything Dallas has to offer, she also lives in Dallas and has done so for years.
+Once she opened The Coffey Firm in 2000, it was within a quick two years that she branched out into Dallas.
+Loving everything Dallas has to offer, she lives in Dallas and has done so for years.
 Mimi also lives in Fort Worth in Tarrant County.
 As a result, she spends half her week in Dallas and half in Tarrant County on a regular basis.
 Mimi loves being a Dallas criminal defense lawyer and DWI defense attorney in Dallas County.

 Here are Mimi’s tips on Dallas County criminal cases:

 Dallas County is very efficient.
 The courts understand that Dallas County criminal defense lawyers take care of business.
-The misdemeanor courts generally do not require citizens accused to show up to every single court date if you have a lawyer.
+The misdemeanor courts generally do not require citizens accused to show up to every single court date if they have a lawyer.
 The courts are very respectful of people’s time.
-The courts don’t punish people by making them take numerous days off work that are not necessary.
+In other words, the courts don’t punish people by making them take numerous days off work that are not necessary.